Skip to main content

 The Negative Feedback Loop Understanding Suppression

-The hypothalamus and detect these circulating levels.
+The hypothalamus and pituitary gland detect these circulating levels.
 Once testosterone reaches a certain threshold, it signals back to the hypothalamus and pituitary to slow down their production of GnRH, LH, and FSH.
 This ensures that testosterone levels remain within a healthy, stable range.

-When you begin a protocol of therapy, you are introducing an external source of the hormone.
+When you begin a protocol of testosterone replacement therapy, you are introducing an external source of the hormone.
 Your hypothalamus and pituitary detect these elevated levels just as they would endogenous testosterone.
 Following their programmed instructions, they begin to downregulate the signals to your own gonads.

 The pulsatile release of GnRH slows, leading to a decrease in LH and FSH secretion.
 Consequently, your testes receive a diminished signal to produce their own testosterone and to support spermatogenesis.
 The system is not broken; it is simply responding efficiently to the information it is receiving.